| Introduction In the implementation of any educational plan, programme

 to promote participation of the population in solving community

+problems.
 4 Extra-budgetary resources should be sought to reduce unit

 costs and improve the implementation of plans or projects,